mediaurl/mediaurl-js/README.md

 **2. Enable developer mode**

-In order to install addons in the WATCHED app, you first need to _unlock_ it:
+In order to install addons in the MediaURL app, you first need to _unlock_ it:

-1. Open the WATCHED app, go to settings and make sure the **Developer mode** is enabled.
+1. Open the MediaURL app, go to settings and make sure the **Developer mode** is enabled.
 2. Go to the addon manager and deactivate the bundle addon if there is one active.
 3. To make things more clean and easy, disabled all currently activated addons.